 The competition period

 Performers will focus on maintaining their fitness levels throughout their competitive season.
 The competition period will include more rest/recovery days as the athlete will be competing and training.
 The performer must aim to maintain peak fitness when competing.
 During this phase, athletes may focus on skills, strategies, and techniques.
 Training volume is reduced but the intensity is still high.

 The transition period

-Also known as the off season, the period allows an athlete to recovery physically and mentally from a demanding season.
+Also known as the offseason, the period allows an athlete to recover physically and mentally from a demanding season.
 The transition period may involve complete rest along with active recovery.
 Active recovery will consist of low intensity aerobic or strength work.
 The training will increase as the next preparation phase draws closer.

 Example macrocycle for a footballer

 The design of the macro, meso and micro cycles will depend on the sport, season length and major event to peak for.
 Below is an example for an athlete looking to peak for the Olympics in July 2020.

 This begins in September 2019 with the aim of rest and recovery.